 - Conversation Subject

-fields of the e-mail.
-Conversation Subject is the subject field of the e-mail that is expurgated from prefixes related with Replying and Forwarding e-mails.
+- Message fields of the e-mail.
+Conversation Subject is the subject field of the e-mail ignoring prefixes related to Replying and Forwarding e-mails.

 Some emails may contain no useful information.
 Ignore action allows discarding the emails that match the defined filter.
 For example, the following ignore action would discard all emails that contain the string "test" in the email subject.